 That is when I discovered the amazing road humanity hat taken to figure a lot of it out.
 There was so much in my mind that aligned with what was already known about the essence of reality.
 During this search I learned about a lot of great people and experiments.

 Still there seems to be a lot of missing stuff.
 There may be another way to look at it all, and that is what I will attempt to explain here.
 Before I did this, there were some scientists I tried to contact to try to iron out the details.
-No response yet, but it’s understandable as it appears like, here is someone who suddenly popped out of nowhere. (update: since creating and sharing this website, there was a response with useful insights)
+No response yet, but it’s understandable as it appears like, here is someone who suddenly popped out of nowhere.
+(Update: since creating and sharing this website, there were some responses with useful insights.)

 As I am mostly doing this alone, it’s still a very rocky road.

 Here follows the most 'compressed' but at the same time the most 'plausible' and still 'understandable' version of how to explain the Devoid hypothesis.

 (It's not the whole thing yet, because Neuralink hasn't finished the 'braincomputer interface' (or BCI).
 Just kidding, I'm not waiting for a BCI, but it will be interesting when it works.)